 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
-An equity instrument is any contract that evidences a residual interest in the assets of the Company after the deduction of all its liabilities.
+An equity instruments any contract that evidences a residual interest in the assets of the Company after the deduction of all its liabilities.

-Basic financial liabilities, which include trade and other creditors, bank loans and other loans are initially measured at their transaction price (adjusting for transaction costs except in the initial measurement of financial liabilities that are subsequently measured at fair value through profit and loss).
-When this constitutes a financing transaction, whereby the debt instrument is measured at the present value of the future payments discounted at a market rate of interest, discounting is omitted where the effect of discounting is immaterial.
+Basic financial liabilities, which include trade and other payables, bank loans and other loans are initially measured at their transaction price after transaction costs.
+When this constitutes a financing transaction, whereby the debt instrument is measured at the present value of the future payments discounted at a market rate of interest.
+Discounting is omitted where the effect of discounting is immaterial.